 Before coloring, you’ll want to make sure that your hair is lightened to very pale yellow, as close to white as possible.
 If you’d like to tone it with a platinum/purple toner so that you are working on a white “canvas”, you can.
 As always, I recommend that you leave the bleaching to a professional.
 If you have a previous color in your hair, you’ll want to fade it out as much as possible, which I’ve covered how to do that in this post on how to fade your hair color!
 Now that you’re hair is gloriously light and ready to receive color, we’ll mix up a nice pastel.

-- an applicator brush
+– A color bowl and applicator brush

 I’m starting off with just a tiny amount of hot pink color in my bowl.
 Depending on how light you want the color to be and how much of your hair you are coloring, this will probably end up being enough to color your whole head!
 This is what it looks like straight out of the bottle.

-The color that it goes on should be the same as it looks in the bowl.
-It may help you visually to spread a small amount of the color on a towel, paper towel or piece of foil as I am doing here.
+Now add a blob of white conditioner to the bowl and mix it up with the hair color.
+It may help you visually to spread a small amount of the color on a towel, paper towel, or piece of foil as I am doing here.

 Keep adding conditioner until you’re satisfied with the shade.
 See how that tiny amount of color ended up being an entire bowl full?
 And it’s not even pastel yet.
 So you can see, if there are pastel colors available for sale, this method is MUCH more economical – a bottle of color will last for TONS of applications if you’re diluting it with conditioner.
 Plus, letting the mix with the conditioner in it sit on your hair for 20 mins will leave your hair feeling much better than it did before.

-You may want to do the opposite of what I did and start with a bowl full of conditioner, slowly adding a drop or two of color instead, if you truly want a light, pastel shade.
+If you truly want a light, pastel shade, you may want to do the opposite of what I did and start with a bowl full of conditioner, slowly adding a drop or two of color instead.
 But as you can see, you don’t have to mix it down all the way to a pastel, you can stop anywhere along the way.
 When I had bright pink hair, I used to use either Paul Mitchell Hot Pink or Special Effects Atomic Pink with a decent amount of conditioner added to it, as I found it to be too dark and magenta looking when it came straight out of the bottle.The lighter the color is, the faster it’s going to fade, and mixing it with conditioner does inhibit the color’s ability to stick to the hair (that’s kind of the point), so it’s important to take good care of it to make it last as long as possible.
 Want some pastel hair inspiration before you start?
 Check out this collection of pastel hair images, and follow my hair color inspiration board on Pinterest (below)!